-Depending on your goal, you may require a few months, six months, or on-going coaching.
+Depending on your goal, you may require a few weeks or months, or on-going coaching.
 You may not know what your goal is and that’s totally fine too — a lot of people don’t.
 Maybe you feel like somethings missing and you want to figure out what that thing is.
 Maybe you find you are tolerating circumstances in your life, or life itself.
 Whatever it is, we work together through the sessions until we reach that goal.
 Some topics people work on might be personal growth, careers/entrepreneurship, relationships, and their life purpose — anything and everything you connect with.

 After getting some paperwork done, we would meet either by phone, in person (if possible and desirable) or via online video conference on the set day and time.
 It may be twice monthly, once per week — depending on what you need and what works with your schedule.